 • an export certificate with a type designation number (TDN).
 A TDN has five digits, and is also referred to as a type approval number (see examples of certificates above, circled in blue) or

-These don't apply to your vehicle?
-You'll need to get a statement of compliance as evidence.
+If these don't apply to your vehicle you'll need to get a statement of compliance as evidence.

 For cars (class MA)